Eye#

 eye brightness#

-The eye brightness block returns the brightness detected by the Eye Sensor from 0% to 100%.
+The eye brightness reporter block reports how much light is reflected back to the Eye Sensor, as a percentage from 0% to 100%.

 (eye brightness in %)